 The aim of the AluScaL project is to demonstrate the process chain from raw material extraction, alloy development and production through to the component and to prove its suitability for lightweight construction and hydrogen applications.

-A hydrogen valve from Argo-Anleg GmbH serves as a pilot application.
-Gränges Powder Metallurgy GmbH is investigating spray compacting in more detail for the production of semi-finished products and powder.
+Gränges Powder Metallurgy GmbH is investigating spray compacting for the production of semi-finished products and powder.
 The companies Rosswag GmbH and LEIBER Group GmbH & Co.
 KG, the actual component production takes place.
-At Rosswag GmbH, the valve is additively manufactured and at the LEIBER Group, a classic forging process is used for production.
+At Rosswag GmbH, the valve is additively manufactured with processing parameters suitable for the alloys and at the LEIBER Group, a forging process adapted to the new material is used for production.
+A hydrogen valve from Argo-Anleg GmbH serves as a pilot application for the technology, which will also be trialled there once it has been manufactured.
+Gühring KG is developing appropriate cutting tools for the final machining process.
+Other associated partners supporting the project are Recaro Aircraft Seating GmbH & Co.
+KG and Liebherr-Aerospace Lindenberg GmbH are also supporting the project.
+The partners Recaro Aircraft Seating and Liebherr-Aerospace are focussing on the respective application and technology transfer to other industries.

 This broad-based and efficient consortium makes it possible to fully analyse and evaluate the alloy systems and assemblies developed.
 In this way, new applications can be developed and the potential of Al-Sc alloys can be fully utilised across all industries.
 In addition, an important contribution is made to technological leadership in the field of hydrogen technologies in Germany.